daemacles/cpp-project-template/README.md

 # Usage

   0) Modify contents of this file and LICENSE
-  1) Add source files and edit CMakeLists.txt as necessary
+  1) Add source files in src/ and edit CMakeLists.txt as necessary
   2) Use

     $ mkdir build